 The village school: with the help of the teachers, we have delved into the history of the school since its foundation in the 1840s.
 In particular, we have been tracing the succession of May Queens and their consorts and recording memories of this important day in the school calendar;

 Research: members of the group have been undertaking research into a number of aspects of village history.
-These include tales of witchcraft, links with the Gunpowder Plot, biographies of the fallen listed on war memorial and the history of the poor house.
-In seeking to identify the location of Sir Gilbert Pickering's manor house, two metal detectorists unearthed in the Church Field over two hundred artefacts including coins, keys, badges and a range of domestic items ranging from shoe pattens to door hinges.
-In 2016 the location of the manor house was finally identified.
-In fact therevwere two manor houses, one near the parish boundary with Bythorn, the other, a large magnificent building, on the site of the present school field.
+These include tales of witchcraft, links with the Gunpowder Plot, biographies of the fallen, listed on war memorial, and the history of the poor house.
+In seeking to identify the location of Sir Gilbert Pickering’s manor house, two metal detectorists unearthed in the Church Field over two hundred artefacts including coins, keys, badges and a range of domestic items ranging from shoe pattens to door hinges.
+In 2016 the location of the manor house was finally identified by Clive Carter using a range of documents and aerial images.
+In fact there were two manor houses, one near the parish boundary with Bythorn, the other, a large magnificent building, on the site of the present school field.

 Archive: we are accumulating an exciting archive of photographs, maps and memories but the more we do, the more we recognise still needs to be done.
 If you have any information or materials that you think might be of use to us we will be delighted to hear from you.
 For example, we know that there is filmed footage of the village from the fifties and sixties that we would dearly love to see.